irsbugs/cmrt/Who can Log in V2.md

 **TO DO**

-* If an email originates from the CiviCRM Application from the Secretary, then does a copy of the mail get placed in the Secretaries Webmail sent folder?
+* Check: If an email originates from the CiviCRM Application from the Secretary, then does a copy of the mail get placed in the Secretaries Webmail sent folder?
 Where does CiviCRM store copies of sent emails / one copy of bulk sent emails?

 * Check-out/Clean-up who can log into: